 I highlight stock markets because this is where the biggest and most powerful companies reside, and it’s where for those lucky enough to have any, much our savings and pensions are invested.
 Think about that.
 The money that we put away for our future is invested in sociopathic companies that do not care about our future.

 I was so frustrated by this that I spent some time recently investigating the companies that I truly admire for the forward thinking, caring and responsible ways that they run their businesses.
 I could not find a single one that was floated on the stock market.
 For my own sanity, do drop me a note if you find one!

 We need to fix this, and we need to do it together.

 UPDATE: I found one!
-It turns out that renewable energy pioneers and fellow B Corp, Good Energy, are in fact floated on the stock market.
+It turns out that renewable energy pioneers Good Energy are in fact floated on the stock market.
 There is hope!

 Business can be better